billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

 ### Kilosort 2 output

 Suppose we tell KS2 to put its output into the same folders as the CatGT output.
-Of course we run KS2 once for one probe at a time.
+Of course we run KS2 once for each probe.
 The output from KS2 is then:

 ```
 D:/CGT_OUT/                                 ; master output folder